Olive Oil

 Understanding the key chemical compounds helps explain why olive oil pairs well with certain ingredients.

-Major polyphenol with strong antioxidant and anti-inflammatory effects; more abundant in early harvest oils
+Bitter polyphenol providing antioxidant and anti-inflammatory properties; more abundant in early-harvest oils

 Quick Tips